Jeanette Wilson: Dietary supplements

-Aborted political career
+Political career

 On 11 August 2020 Wilson announced she would run for parliament against Prime Minister Jacinda Ardern in the Mount Albert electorate as a candidate of the Public Party in the 2020 New Zealand general election.
 The Public Party had joined forces (26 July 2020) with Jami-Lee Ross's Advance NZ party, and has labelled COVID-19 a "plandemic".
 Wilson said "If I'm putting my hat in the ring and going into politics, I'm going to do it with absolute truth and absolute integrity."

 In her announcement, Wilson accused Jacinda Ardern of treason, and revealed evidence she said could bring the election to a halt.
 She questioned the lawfulness of the government, saying "I have found something that is going to challenge our very constitution here, whether our government has the right to make the laws – such as the Covid."

-Constitutional lawyer Andrew Geddis, asked for his opinion on Wilson's legal pronouncements, said: "This is meaningless word soup, which takes various events and documents and strings them together in a manner that bears some superficial resemblance to a legal claim but actually is total and utter nonsense ...
-I'm not going to go through it bit by bit, because it isn't worth the resultant loss of time and braincells ...
-I'll also note that these kinds of frankly unhinged sorts of claims have been raised before."
+Constitutional lawyer Andrew Geddis, when asked for his opinion on Wilson's legal pronouncements, described them as incoherent and lacking legal substance.
+He noted that they piece together various events and documents in a way that may superficially resemble a legal argument but ultimately amount to nonsense.
+He also pointed out that similar types of claims have been raised before.
 Twenty-two hours later Wilson changed her mind and withdrew, saying, "I am guided what to do, we all are, the question is whether we listen ...
 This morning I was guided to withdraw from being a candidate in the forthcoming election."

+In the 2023 New Zealand general election Wilson was planning to stand for New Zealand Loyal (NZL) in the Whangaparoa electorate, but NZL failed to properly register her and other candidates.